 At its type locality, Eriogonum diatomaceum is found on diatomaceous soils developed from the Coal Valley Formation on dry, barren exposed knolls and drainages on all aspects; the exposed diatomaceous soils are generally white to yellowish in color, with variable volcanic cobble-rock cover (Reveal et al. 2002, pp. 88-89).
-Gypsum crystalline formations are also frequently associated with these soils, which are generally shallow and well drained; permeability is moderately slow and available water capacity is very low (Reynolds 2001, p.
+The major components of the outcrops at the type locality are fossil diatoms (amorphous silica), calcium montmorillonite, feldspar, and gypsum (Reveal et al. 2002, pp. 88-89).Gypsum crystalline formations are also frequently associated with these soils, which are generally shallow and well drained; permeability is moderately slow and available water capacity is very low (Reynolds 2001, p.
 8).
 A slight increase in plant size and density was noted where moisture accumulates within the drainages; however, on the knolls and ridgelines, the species is entirely dependent on precipitation and moisture retained in the soil (Reynolds 2001, p.
 8).